pranjalsuthar-555/pranjalsuthar-555/README.md

 <br/>

-psychology degree. no engineering background. built three production apps because the ideas couldn't wait for permission.

-I study why people want what they want — and then I build for it.
-The training is applied psychology.
-The practice is brand operations, systems architecture, and building things that need to exist.
+brand strategy. creative direction. systems that hold. three production apps built from scratch with no engineering degree.

+I got here by refusing to wait until I was qualified.

+My work lives at the intersection of culture, human behaviour, and how things look and feel and land.
+I care about what makes a brand feel inevitable rather than assembled.
+What makes an audience stay rather than just arrive.
+What makes a piece of work ask something of the person receiving it rather than just informing them.

-Right now: operations and content work for two Substack publications — [Home Abroad](https://homeabroadhq.substack.com) — building the infrastructure behind audience growth, editorial systems, and digital products for people constructing lives across borders.
+Right now I run operations for two Substack publications — [Home Abroad](https://homeabroadhq.substack.com) and [Creators Abroad](https://creatorsabroad.substack.com) — building subscriber infrastructure, content architecture, and digital products for people constructing lives across borders.
+The work spans editorial systems, audience growth strategy, email marketing, product design, and community.
+Not one of those things in isolation.
+All of them, because that's how brands actually work.

-Separately: a personal aesthetic universe called **Angels in the Grey Zone.** Moral complexity as design material.
-The grey zone as the only address for any human being.
-Wings that broke and grew back stronger for having the memory of the cut.
-Being built slowly.
+I also build things when the idea needs to exist before anyone gives me permission.
+A 3D globe for finding where you belong.
+A Windows 98 interface for sitting with AI displacement.
+A free resource directory with a Hello Kitty arcade game.
+None of these were assigned.
+All of them are live.

+Separately, I'm building **Angels in the Grey Zone** — a personal aesthetic universe, a constructed typeface, a body of written work — on the premise that moral complexity is the most honest design material available.
+The grey zone isn't a problem to solve.
+It's where everything worth making lives.

+I'm interested in brand strategy, creative direction, luxury and lifestyle, cultural intelligence, and cross-cultural work — especially anything that sits between Asia and the rest of the world.
+If you're building something that needs someone who thinks in systems and feels in culture, that's where I work best.

+open to collabs, projects, and conversations worth having.

 <br/>